Notoriously, I am bad at being a stay-at-home mother.

 The having monetary value, the dressing in black, the pseudo-intellectual conversation.
 I missed all of it.
 Especially when G1 woke at 5:45am crying.
 Every.
 Day.
 To make matters worse at five months, G1 went on a nap strike.
 I tried everything and in the end, conceded that I was just doing the mother thing wrong.
 I wanted to quit my job, partly because I wasn’t good at it.

 Knowing at 6am that I had to fill in a whole day (and ideally, cook a decent dinner) before I could go back to bed filled me with dread.
 The hours of a whole day to fill in.
 The hours.
 Mrs Dalloway, Virginia Woolfe and me.

-Oh, the guilt when I realised I couldn’t hack it and went back to work, ending my mat leave 4 months early… I used to lie and say G1 was 8 months instead of 7.5 because I didn’t want to be judged about choosing to abandon my young child.
-I realise now the lie was more for me than anyone else (my people tend to be the pretty good, non-judgy and supportive types).
-Many women return to fulltime work for financial reasons but I felt it was taboo for me to want to work if I didn’t ‘have’ to.
+Oh, the guilt when I realised I couldn’t hack it and went back to work, ending my maternity leave four months early… I used to lie and say G1 was 8 months instead of 7.5 because I didn’t want to be judged about choosing to abandon my young child.
+I realise now the lie was more for me than anyone else (my people tend to be the pretty good, non-judgemental and supportive types).
+Many women return to full-time work for financial reasons but I felt it was taboo for me to want to work if I didn’t ‘have’ to.
 A crime of the heart.
 Men do it all the time but there I was, convinced I was a bad mother.

 Here I am, though, I’m going to say it:

 Sometimes, I like my job more than I like making a home.
 OK … you got me … almost always.